Do you get paid to live in Alaska?

 - Moving household goods to Alaska and providing a shipping receipt

-- Showing proof of home purchase
+- home purchase

-- Showing proof of Alaska driver's license or ID
+- Alaska driver's license or ID

-- Showing proof of voter registration
+- voter registration

-Spending the Alaska residency check
+Spending the money

-Once you start receiving the checks, you can spend the money however you like!
+You can spend the money however you like!
 Many residents use it to offset the costs of living in the state, while others take vacations or save it for retirement or big purchases.
 The funds are not taxed by the state (because there's no statewide income tax), but residents do have to pay federal income tax on the payments.
 It gets claimed as regular income for children and adults.

 More articles you might like...